 In Europe’s Shadow is a very complex book having features of a travel journal, journalistic essay, and historical analysis.
-He starts from the history of Romania and then carefully carries on with analysis of neighboring countries, such as the Republic of Moldova, Hungary, and Bulgaria.
-Thus, Robert Kaplan approaches larger topics such as the reasons of important decisions made by the great powers, the Cold War, the Holocaust and of course, the role of fate in international relations.
-The result is the discovery of an ideological frontier of the European continent, a centuries-old crossroads between great powers and a great book to understand the crisis which today Russia and Europe pass through.
+He starts from the history of Romania and then carefully carries on with the analysis of neighboring countries, such as the Republic of Moldova, Hungary, and Bulgaria.
+Thus, Robert Kaplan approaches more critical topics such as the reasons for important decisions made by the great powers, the Cold War, the Holocaust, and of course, the role of fate in international relations.
+The result is discovering an ideological frontier of the European continent, a centuries-old crossroads between great powers, and a great book to understand the crisis that today, Russia and Europe pass through.

 The novel mentions many essential names for the history of our country, like Ion Antonescu, Hitler’s chief foreign officer during World War II, and Nicolae Ceausescu, the most known Communist president in Romania.
 About this topic, Kaplan says that “if one thinks of Marxism-Leninism as a replacement for Orthodox Christianity, then Ceausescu’s relationship to his subjects, his style of public leadership, and the nature of the political system under him are vaguely similar to those of a Byzantine emperor.
 Communism is itself indirectly derived from Byzantium.”

-The late visits were marked by other important names such as historian Neagu Djuvara or writer Horia Roman-Patapievici as well as the discovery of important Romanian authors as Mircea Eliade, Emil Cioran, and Mircea Cartarescu.
+The late visits were marked by other important names such as historian Neagu Djuvara or writer Horia Roman-Patapievici and influential Romanian authors like Mircea Eliade, Emil Cioran, and Mircea Cartarescu.

-Kaplan also travels to picturesque places in Romania and describes them very beautifully capturing in the same time the daily life of the people: scenes with people waiting in line for bread during the cold war in Bucharest, the impressive Gothic churches of Transylvania, the wooden convents of Maramures region, the tough labor camps along Danube-Black Sea Canal and so on.
+Kaplan also travels to picturesque places in Romania and describes them very beautifully, capturing at the same time the daily life of the people: scenes with people waiting in line for bread during the cold war in Bucharest, the impressive Gothic churches of Transylvania, the wooden convents of Maramures region, the harsh labor camps along Danube-Black Sea Canal and so on.

-In 2013 and 2014, when Robert Kaplan returns to Romania, he finds the country changed, more “Westernized” and cosmopolitan, though still bearing the marks of the communist regime, struggling to finds its way “In Europe’s shadow”…
+In 2013 and 2014, when Robert Kaplan returns to Romania, he finds the country changed, more “Westernized” and cosmopolitan, though still bearing the marks of the communist regime, struggling to find its way “In Europe’s shadow”…

 3. Along the Enchanted Way – William Blacker